 The Latest

-Dispatch Series on Industrial Policy in Geoeconomic Restructuring (1 of 4): A Regulationist Perspective on Industrial Policy in the US and the EU
+Part of a Dispatch Series on Industrial Policy in Geoeconomic Restructuring (1 of 4)

 By David KARAS, 11 April 2024.
 PDF.

-Dispatch: Industrial Policy in Geoeconomic Restructuring: A Dispatch Series from East European Authors, by Agnes GAGYI, Nina DJUKANOVIĆ, Evelina GAMBINO, Tamás GERÖCS , David KARAS, Lela REKHVIASHVILI, Linda SZABÓ, 11 April 2024.
+Part of a Dispatch series by Agnes GAGYI, Nina DJUKANOVIĆ, Evelina GAMBINO, Tamás GERÖCS , David KARAS, Lela REKHVIASHVILI, Linda SZABÓ, 11 April 2024.
 PDF.

 Open-access article, Geopolitics: The Second Cold War: US-China Competition for Centrality in Infrastructure, Digital, Production, and Finance Networks, collectively authored by SCWO members on how the spatial logic of US-China competition reshapes key global networks.